Wondering whether you should use TranslatePress free vs pro?

 This opens up many opportunities for businesses that want to expand to a neighboring country or want to make their business information public in a more popular language globally.

 With TranslatePress free, you get to use the full translation interface (it’s not restricted in any way).
 You can translate your texts, images, buttons, menus, and more.

 TranslatePress free works with any WordPress theme or plugin, too.
 This means that you can translate all text strings that make up your site’s design/structure – like texts in the footer or copyright messages.

-Last but not least, TranslatePress free gives you the option of automatically translating your website content via Google Translate.
+Last but not least, TranslatePress free gives you the option to use Google Translate in WordPress for automatic translation.